Requesting to Use an Emotional Support Animal on Campus

 Requests for ESAs in campus residential housing made within three (3) weeks of the start of the semester may not be reviewed for up to five (5) weeks.

-To request an ESA, you must complete the following steps:
+To ask for an ESA, you must complete these steps:

 - Complete the online Getting Started form in the myACCESS student portal.

 - Provide the necessary supporting documentation from a qualified medical or mental health provider.
 The SAS specialist will discuss what documentation is required when you meet with them.
 The supporting documentation includes: Request for Emotional Support Animal (ESA) in Campus Housing.

-The SAS specialist, in consultation with the SAS Housing Committee will make a decision about the eligibility for the accommodation of having an ESA.
-Requests are reviewed on a case-by-case basis.
-Prior approval of an animal at a previous institution or residential setting does not guarantee you or your chosen ESA will be approved at the University of Vermont.
+The SAS specialist, in consultation with the SAS Housing Committee will decide on the eligibility for the accommodation of having an ESA.
+Requests are reviewed case by case.
+Prior approval of an animal at an earlier institution or residential setting does not guarantee you or your chosen ESA will be approved at the University of Vermont.
 An ESA request will be approved with clear evidence that the ESA will ameliorate the symptoms of a disability.
 While a student may receive generalized approval for an ESA, the actual animal that will serve in this capacity must also be approved as part of the interactive process.
-Students should be aware that animals who, by their nature, are likely to cause a threat to health or safety, or a significant disruption within the residence hall may be denied where appropriate controls will not sufficiently mitigate these possibilities.
+Students should know animals who are likely to cause a threat to health or safety, or a significant disruption within the residence hall may be denied where appropriate controls will not sufficiently mitigate these possibilities.
 Examples include ferrets due to a strong natural odor, poisonous or constrictor snakes, and some small rodents and reptiles due to their ability to fit through small spaces and escape.

 Process When The University of Vermont Has Approved the Use of an ESA

 Student Accessibility Services will communicate with you regarding the decision of your request.
-Additional time may be needed to inform roommate(s), floormates, or suitemates of the presence of an ESA and to make necessary housing changes that may be required based on the presence of the ESA.
+More time may be needed to inform roommate(s), floormates, or suitemates of the presence of an ESA and to make necessary housing changes that may be required based on the presence of the ESA.